nabakrishna/rt-3d-dashcamp/README.md

-# Real-Time 3D Dashcam Perception System
+# Real-Time 3D Dashcam Perception Syste

 A self-contained Python pipeline that turns any dashcam footage into an annotated dual-panel video showing: